PerlMonker303/machine-learning-asl/README.md

     <li><strong>Cost is NaN</strong> - simply decreased the learning rate to fix this as a high learning rate might
         overshoot and fail to minimize
     </li>
+    <li><strong>Gradient Descent not minimizing the cost</strong> - after 8-10 iterations the cost would start increasing.
+    To fix this I had to find a smaller learning rate that would fit the optimizer nicely</li>
 </ul>